wimdavies/gilded-rose/README.md

 - importance of preserving legacy code (dys)functionality.
 In the absence of a client with whom to collaborate on clearer requirements, always preserve existing behaviours even if you think they are counterintuitive or 'stinky' — for example, Sulfuras not being autocorrected to its canon `quality` value, or having a non-user-determined `sell_in` value that better communicates the immateriality of this attribute to that item type.
 As someone with fingers always itching to tweak and improve, it was good to have an opportunity to practise sitting with the discomfort of not meddling!
 - missing boundary cases
 - working to open up the factory in third round of refactoring forced me to get to grips with Chapter 7 of _99 Bottles_, which was the section I understood least well on my work-through.
-I found this work quite challenging, particularly because good resources on these techniques in a more general sense seem to be hard to find (or were couched in terms of C++ or Java, languages unknown to me), and so it was difficult to place the concepts in their broader context.
+I found this work quite challenging, particularly because good resources on these techniques in a more general sense seem to be hard to find (or were couched in terms of C++ or Java, languages unknown to me), and so it was difficult to place the concepts in their broader context. #TODO: say more
 - "put not your trust in princes".
 Using the Metz video
 - remaining questions around Strategy factories, composition vs. inheritance, etc. I wasn't able to imagine a way in which I could implement a compositional pattern while still having a polymorphic wrapper class around `Item` instances, which was the only real object-oriented solution I felt I had in my toolkit.
 Therefore, inheritance.
 I'm comfortable defending my use of inheritance here, although I would have liked to be in a position to better understand the alternatives open to me (within the constraints of the kata).